Skip to main content

 2. Dissertation Presentation

-The student must present the subject matter of the dissertation in a seminar open to the community and to which the members of the dissertation examination committee have been invited.
-This presentation shall take place prior to the dissertation examination.
-The senior academic programs administrator will send out notice of the public presentation to the OEB community two weeks prior to the date.
-A copy of the posted notice of the seminar will become part of the student's record.
+The student must present the dissertation in a seminar open to the community and to which the members of the dissertation examination committee are invited.
+This presentation must take place prior to the dissertation examination.
+The senior academic programs administrator or the assistant director of graduate programs will circulate the notice of the public presentation to the OEB community two weeks prior to the date.
+A copy of the posted notice will be included in the student’s record.

 3. Dissertation Abstract

-Each PhD candidate will prepare an abstract of the dissertation—ordinarily limited to one page, single-spaced—and submit it to the senior academic programs administrator two weeks prior to the date of the dissertation examination.
-Copies of the dissertation abstract will be distributed to the OEB community.
+Each PhD candidate will prepare an abstract of the dissertation—ordinarily limited to one page, single-spaced—and submit it to the senior academic programs administrator and the assistant director of graduate programs two weeks prior to the dissertation examination.
+Copies of the abstract will be distributed to the OEB community.

 4. Dissertation Examination

-The dissertation is written under the supervision of the student's research advisor and should conform to the standards outlined in the Harvard Griffin GSAS policy page on Dissertations.
+The dissertation is written under the supervision of the student's research advisor and should conform to the standards outlined in dissertation policies found in the Academics and Enrollment section of the Handbook for Students.

 The Dissertation Examination Committee will consist of the student’s advisor and at least two other members.
 At least three members of the committee must be members of the Department of Organismic and Evolutionary Biology.
 Additional members affiliated with other departments or institutions may be added by the advisor.
 As with the DAC, the committee chair must be an OEB faculty member who is not the student's advisor.
 The overall composition of the committee must be approved by the DGS.

-The senior academic programs administrator and the DGS must be notified of the time and location of the dissertation examination at least four weeks prior to the date desired.
-The candidate must electronically distribute to their dissertation examination committee and the student academic programs administrator their dissertation in final form at least 10 business days prior to the defense dateFailure to electronically distribute the finalized dissertation to the dissertation examination committee and the senior academic programs administrator 10 business days prior to the exam date will automatically lead to postponement of the dissertation defense.
+The senior academic programs administrator, the assistant director of graduate programs, and the DGS must be notified of the time and location of the dissertation examination at least four weeks in advance.
+The candidate must electronically distribute their dissertation to their dissertation examination committee, the student academic programs administrator, and the assistant director of graduate programs in final form at least 10 business days prior to the defense dateFailure to electronically distribute the finalized dissertation to the dissertation examination committee and the senior academic programs administrator 10 business days prior to the exam will automatically lead to postponement of the dissertation defense.

-The student should observe the final dates for holding the dissertation examination indicated in the Academic Calendar posted on the Harvard Griffin GSAS website.
-It is strongly suggested that the dissertation examination be held at least one month prior to the dissertation electronic submission deadline to allow time for revisions; students should not expect committee members to approve a dissertation because a student has an impending deadline.
+The student should observe the final deadlines for holding the dissertation examination indicated in the Academic Calendar posted on the Harvard Griffin GSAS website.
+It is strongly recommended that the dissertation examination be held at least one month prior to the dissertation electronic submission deadline to allow time for revisions; students should not expect committee members to approve a dissertation solely because of an impending deadline.

-After examination, the dissertation examination committee will decide whether the candidate will pass, fail, or pass on the condition that specified changes be made to the dissertation (because students are often required to do additional work before the dissertation is passed, we recommend that students defend two to four weeks before degree filing or other deadlines).
-The dissertation examination committee may delegate to its chair the responsibility for seeing that such changes are made in a satisfactory manner before the award of the degree is recommended to the department by the graduate committee.
-The student's advisor should make such certification in writing to the DGS.
+After examination, the dissertation examination committee will decide whether the candidate will pass, fail, or pass on the condition that specified changes be made to the dissertation (because students are often required to complete additional work before the dissertation is approved, we recommend that students defend two to four weeks before degree filing or other deadlines).
+The dissertation examination committee may delegate to its chair the responsibility for ensuring that such changes are made in a satisfactory manner before the award of the degree is recommended to the department by the graduate committee.
+The student's advisor should certify this in writing to the DGS.

 In rare cases, it may be possible to hold the dissertation exam with one committee member absent.
-Arrangements must be made for that committee member to confer with the advisor prior to the dissertation being approved.
-Approval for such an arrangement must come from the DGS and only will be granted under unusual circumstances.
+In such cases, arrangements must be made for that committee member to confer with the advisor prior to approval of the dissertation being.
+Approval for this arrangement must come from the DGS and will only be granted under unusual circumstances.

 5. Filing the Dissertation

-Students should consult the dissertation submission guidelines.
-Each candidate must be registered in Harvard Griffin GSAS, with the required registration fee(s) paid, at the time the dissertation is filed, as summarized on the Application for Degree page.
-It is the student's responsibility to electronically via ProQuest ETD in accordance with the desired graduation date deadline.
+Students should consult the dissertation submission guidelines found in the Academics and Enrollment section of the Handbook for Students.
+Each candidate must be registered in Harvard Griffin GSAS, with the required registration fee(s) paid, at the time the dissertation is filed, as summarized in the graduation policy found in the Academics and Enrollment section of the Handbook for Students.
+It is the student's responsibility to submit the dissertation electronically via ProQuest ETD in accordance with the deadline for intended graduation date.

 Requirements for the AM Degree